thuijskens/thuijskens.github.io/_drafts/bayesian-optimisation.md

 We can think of a GP as a function that, instead of returning a scalar $$f(\textbf{x})$$, returns the mean and variance of a normal distribution over the possible values of $$f$$ at $$\textbf{x}$$.

 A GP is a popular probability model, because it induces a posterior distribution over the loss function that is analytically tractable.
-This allows us to update our beliefs of what the loss function looks like, after we have computed the loss for a new set of hyperparameters (step 1 of the algorithm).
+This allows us to update our beliefs of what $$f$$ looks like, after we have computed the loss for a new set of hyperparameters.

 ## Acquisition functions